12 Tips for a Breakthrough Performance in Outdoor Track

 11. Trust the Plan (and Trust Your Coach)

-You’ve got to trust the plan you and your coach have come up with when you toe the line.
+You've got to trust the plan you and your coach have come up with when you toe the line.
 Start this process of trusting the plan at least 48 hours before your race.
-Double-check that you and your coach are on the same page with the plan.
-Trust that they are giving a plan and a goal that’s achievable – they want you to succeed just as much as you want to PR!
+Make sure you and your coach have a clear, shared understanding of your race strategy and goal time.
+Trust that they are giving a plan and a goal that's achievable – they want you to succeed just as much as you want to PR!

 Running a PR will be hard, and, you do hard things.
 Say that to yourself a few times during your warm-up - "I do hard things."
 When you toe the line, you'll be a bit nervous, but you should also be excited because you've got a great chance of running a PR.